palash-s/Scheduling-algo-DQN-AI/README.md

 ## problem description

-In the process JSP, we give one example to explain MDP.
+In the process JSP, we give one example to explain MDP (Markov decision problem).
 Assume we have jobs J={J_1,J_2,J_3,⋯,J_J} need to be processed using M={m_1,m_2,m_3,⋯,m_M} machines, each job consists of M different sub-tasks and only can be processed by a different machine.
 To simplify the problem, there are some constraints:
 Constrain 1: Each sub-task only needs to be processed once at m machine.
 Constrain 2: Each sub-task has the time limitations T_j={T_j1,T_j2,⋯,T_jM}, especially, the lowest time we defined is ten minutes, the highest time is fifty minutes.
 Constrain 3: Each job has special orders O_j={J_j1,J_j2,⋯,J_jM} for M sub-tasks.